Skip to content

 copy needed?

-• Include in your plan what you’ll do in the event there is an extended power outage.
+• Include plans for what you’ll do in the event of an extended power outage.

-• Know where your electrical main power switch is.
-Label it and know how to shut if off safely should you have to leave your house during an emergency.
+• Make note of where your main electrical power switch is, label it, and know how to shut if off safely should you have to leave your house during an emergency.

 What to do during an evacuation